-Deferred tax assets written off in 2021 of £2.1m comprise: (a) a deferred tax charge of £2.2m (2020: nil) relating to tax losses carried forward for which, following the closure of the business, it is considered unlikely that future tax relief will be available; and (b) a deferred tax credit of £0.1m (2020: charge of \pounds 0.1m) related to the deferred tax asset in respect of employee share scheme awards where future deductions are expected to be different to those previously anticipated.
+Deferred tax assets written off in 2021 of £21.2m relate to tax losses carried forward and other temporary differences for which, following the closure of the business, it is considered unlikely that future tax relief will be available.

+In 2020, deferred tax assets written off amounted to £0.1m and related to employee share scheme awards where future deductions were expected to be lower than previously anticipated.